 Public Housing Management (PHM)

 PURPOSE: The Public Housing Management (PHM) Training provides an overview of the HUD regulations and requirements needed to manage and improve your public housing program and each of your projects.
 You will learn to effectively manage your project’s budget by understanding the budget’s key components, fees paid by your project, the collection of receivables, and vacancy reduction.
 In addition, PHM teaches you best practices in nondiscrimination, enforcement of the lease and community service, and supervising techniques.
 You will also learn to increase your agency’s performance by understanding Public Housing Assessment System (PHAS) performance measures and how to assess them, while gaining the additional skills, responsibility, and accountability you need under HUD’s new asset management model.
 A Public Housing Management Certification Exam is also available.
-This seminar was recently updated to include information on PIH 2013-03 and 2013-04.
+This seminar has been fully updated to include information on PIH 2013-03, VAWA 2013, Notice FHEO 2013-1 on service animals and assistance animals, and the final capital fund rule.

 All students will also receive a free Earned Income Disallowance Kit (EID) Kit.
 The kit will provide your staff with simplified methods to accurately qualify families for the EID, calculate the exclusion amount correctly, and track throughout the up to 48 month qualifying period.

 LEARNING OUTCOMES: Upon completion of Public Housing Management, you should be able to explain and apply HUD regulations and guidance in order to gain the skills needed to effectively manage public housing projects.

 - Describe the key components of project-based management (PBM)